rhythmconswiki/rhythmconswiki.github.io/commercial/yuancon/yuancon.md

 ### How do I set up the controller for Infinitas?

 Use mode 3 and don't bind anything.
-See [#What are the different modes for YuanCon IIDX controllers?](#What are the different modes for YuanCon IIDX controllers?)
+See [IIDX Modes](#what-are-the-different-modes-for-yuancon-iidx-controllers)

 ### How do I set up the controller for beatoraja?